Pixeluted/ByfronFAQ/README.md

 ## Is Hyperion bypassable?

 Yeah.
 As of September 19, we know that Cheat Buddy has found a way to get around Hyperion that works for every game and will soon be releasing it.
 3dsboys08 with Synapse V3 is the next person who will definitely get around Hyperion.

+## What executors to use?

+You can still use executors even if you don't have the version with Hyperion on UWP.
+I would recommend Electron.
+You can get Electron here https://ryos.lol